IdeaCentre K series: 2012

 The IdeaCentre K Series desktop released in 2012 was the K430.

 K430

 The IdeaCentre K430 was introduced by Lenovo at CES 2012.
 The desktop, available in tower form factor, was described as being targeted at gamers, or users who needed similar levels of power.
-The desktop offered up to 32GB of DDR3 RAM, with storage options of a 128GB solid-state drive or up to 4TB hard disk drives.
+The desktop offered up to 32 GB of DDR3 RAM, with storage options of a 128 GB solid-state drive or up to 4 TB hard disk drives.
 The desktop could also be optionally equipped with twin hard disks in a RAID configuration.

 A differentiator from Lenovo's other mainstream desktops was the choice of either NVIDIA or AMD discrete graphics.
-The NVIDIA graphics on offer was the GeForce GTX660 with 2GB of video RAM.
-The AMD offering was the AMD Radeon HD 7750 with 2GB of video RAM.
+The NVIDIA graphics on offer was the GeForce GTX660 with 2 GB of video RAM.
+The AMD offering was the AMD Radeon HD 7750 with 2 GB of video RAM.

 2011

 The IdeaCentre K Series desktops released in 2011 were the K320 and the K330.

 K320

 The IdeaCentre K320 was scheduled for launch early in 2010.
 Top Ten Reviews indicated that the desktop was versatile and one of their favorite desktops for home use.
-The basic version of the desktop was equipped with an Intel Core i3-530 2.93 GHz processor, Intel Graphics Media Accelerator integrated graphics, 4GB RAM, and a 500GB hard disk drive.
+The basic version of the desktop was equipped with an Intel Core i3-530 2.93 GHz processor, Intel Graphics Media Accelerator integrated graphics, 4 GB RAM, and a 500 GB hard disk drive.
 The processor could be upgraded to the Intel Core i5-750 2.66 GHz processor, or an Intel Core i7.
-The graphics card could also be updated to NVIDIA or AMD discrete graphics – an NVIDIA GeForce G310 with 512MB of video RAM, or the ATI Hemlock HD graphics card with support for DirectX11.
-Hard drive capacity could be expanded to 640GB or 1TB.
+The graphics card could also be updated to NVIDIA or AMD discrete graphics – an NVIDIA GeForce G310 with 512 MB of video RAM, or the ATI Hemlock HD graphics card with support for DirectX11.
+Hard drive capacity could be expanded to 640 GB or 1 TB.